dascritch/ondemiroir-audio-tag/README.md

 How to
 ------

-First, call the library as usual in your html where you want to address your players, preferably in the `<head>` section :
+First, call the library as usual in your html where you want to address your players :
 ```
 <script src="timecodehash.js"></script>
 ```
+I personaly prefer in the `<head>` section, but it can work at the end of `<body>` minimified and collated.
+It should also work in dynamic injection.

 Just link as you usually do to a named anchor, then add `@` and the timecode you want the player to jump to.
 By example, triggering `<a href="page.html#player@100">` will start any playable element of page.html named "player" at the 100th second.
 The referred page.html should have a call to the library, the referrent doesn't need it.

+If you want to change the separator character, you should change the `window.TimecodeHash.separator` property after calling the lib.

 Permitted notations
 -------------------